Virtual Beached Bird Survey Training

 More about COASSTLite! trainings:

-There are two COASSTLite! virtual trainings to attend before you will be a ‘fully fledged’ COASST surveyor on your own stretch of coastline:
+There are two COASSTLite! virtual trainings to attend before you are a ‘fully fledged’ COASST surveyor on your own stretch of coastline:

-Level 2 (~2 hours) trains established participants (those who have completed at least TWO monthly Level 1 surveys) in the techniques of measuring and identifying a bird while on survey.
-This training can take place at one of our monthly virtual events, or ‘on-the-fly’ at an in-person training/refresher (either with COASST staff or a current COASST participant.)
-Level 2 trainings are offered by invitation only.
+Level 2 (~2 hours) trains established participants (those who have completed at least TWO monthly Level 1 surveys) in the techniques of measuring and identifying a bird while on the survey.
+This training can take place at one of our monthly virtual events or ‘on the fly’ at an in-person training/refresher (either with COASST staff or a current COASST participant.)
+Level 2 trainings are offered by invitation only."

 COASST originated in 1999 as a project of the University of Washington in partnership with state, tribal, and federal agencies, environmental organizations like Oregon Shores’ CoastWatch, and community groups.
 COASST believes coastal communities are essential scientific partners in monitoring marine ecosystem health.
 By collaborating with community members, natural resource management agencies, and environmental organizations, COASST works to translate long-term monitoring into effective marine conservation solutions.
 With over 1,000 participants, COASST is the largest beached bird network in the world.